Review: The Surprising Kelly MC Lexan Mouthpiece

 So how does it play?
 I was very pleasantly surprised, it actually plays rather well, better than probably most of the mouthpieces in the under $40 price range.
 The sound is a little brighter than my normal mouthpiece (Osmun, described here) but only by a degree, and really it is a pleasant sound that you can get used to, not harsh.

 It buzzes very freely when held in the hand.
 Which is hard to explain but I think has something to do with the design and the light weight of the mouthpiece.
 Oh, and it is a lot of fun to use.
 This is also hard to explain but it is like a new toy and one that actually works on the horn rather well.
-I don’t think you will be tempted to switch to one full time, but it would make a perfect stocking stuffer for yourself or the horn player in your life.
+Well enough that you might even be tempted to switch to one full time.
+This is a perfect stocking stuffer for yourself or the horn player in your life.

 Where can a hornist make use of a plastic mouthpiece?

-Besides marching band and young students I can think of at least two more applications for the more serious player.
+Besides marching band and young students I can think of at least two more great applications of a Lexan mouthpiece for the more serious player.
+[See UPDATE for a third use.]

 One is as the car/travel mouthpiece for buzzing.
 It is again very light and unbreakable, and it won’t be uncomfortably hot or cold to use right away when you get in the car, like a metal mouthpiece often is.